Nancy Pelosi Insists She Won’t Step Down As Democratic House Minority Leader

 Increasing pressure is growing within the Democratic party to oust Nancy Pelosi as House Minority Leader ahead of the 2018 midterm elections, in the hope that a change in leadership would bolster the party’s chances.
 However, Pelosi has insisted that she won’t step aside, claiming that she still has “overwhelming” support of Democrats in the House.

 According to Politico, Pelosi spent a good chunk of her weekly news conference defending her long-time position as the Democratic leader in the House.
-The former House Speaker responded to claims that a small group of representatives are plotting to oust her, claiming that the decision isn’t there’s to make and she still commands support within the Democratic caucus.
+The former House Speaker responded to claims that a small group of representatives is plotting to oust her, claiming that the decision isn’t theirs to make, and she still commands support within the Democratic caucus.

 “I respect any opinion that my members have, but my decision about how long I stay is not up to them,” Pelosi told reporters gathered for her weekly press conference.
 “My caucus is overwhelmingly supportive of me.”